-Overall survey and population participant counts do not equal the sum of measure category survey and population participant counts: the same account may be represented in multiple measure categories.
+Overall survey and population participant counts do not equal the sum of measure category survey and population participant counts; the same participant may be represented in multiple measure categories.

 Small Business Participant "Like" Spillover Rates.
 Table 1-6 presents the like spillover rate for year 2007 Small Business participants.
-The total spillover rate for the 2007 program year is 7.8 percent.
+The total spillover rate for the 2007 program year is minimal at 0.1 percent.

-Table 1-6

-United Illuminating Small Business Program Total Participant "Like" Spillover Rates
+Table 1-6 Connecticut Light & Power Total Participant "Like" Spillover Rates All 2007 Installations: Small Business Program

-All 2007 Installations